jujumiago/living-civilization-framework/README.md

 All final decisions, framework structure, interpretation, and publication responsibility belong to the author.

 This is a human-led, AI-assisted open framework.

 ---

+## 📖 Citation

+If you use the Living Civilization Framework in research, publications, or educational work, please cite the project using the included `CITATION.cff` file or another appropriate academic citation format.

+---